signalfx/integrations/collectd-marathon/docs/gauge.marathon-api-metric.md

 API Endpoint: `/metrics`

 #### Counters
 This plugin reports all "counters" as `gauge.<metric name>`.
-The api does the counting for so the plugin is only reads and reports the counts as type "counter".
+The Marathon API does the counting for the plugin, so it reads and reports the counts as a gauge type value.

 #### Gauges
 This plugin reports all gauge metrics as `gauge.<metric name>`.

 #### Meters
 This plugin reports all metrics listed under "meters" as `gauge.<metric name>.<unit>.per.<unit>`.